 Focus on the study and application of psychological principles, theories, and methodologies related to teaching and learning.
 Emphasis on developmental theories, learning theories and motivational theories.
 Current trends and Arizona State Board of Education Professional Teaching Standards also covered.
+Includes 10 hours field experience.
 Prerequisites: PSY101.
+Course Note: Requires ten (10) hours of field experience in an elementary or secondary classroom environment.